Frequently asked questions: Online service Enter Finland

-Unfortunately, you will have to visit a service point when you apply for your first residence permit, a permanent residence permit or Finnish citizenship.
+Unfortunately, you will have to visit a service point when you apply for a first residence permit or a permanent residence permit.

 When you submit your application via the online service Enter Finland, you must prove your identity at a service point of the Finnish Immigration Service or, if you are abroad, at a Finnish mission (embassy or consulate).
 During the same visit, you must present the originals of the documents that you have attached to your application, and possibly give your fingerprints for a residence permit card.

-You must prove your identity at a service point or at a mission within three months of submitting your application in Enter Finland.
+You must prove your identity at a service point in Finland or at a Finnish mission abroad within 3 months of submitting your application in Enter Finland.

 What will happen if I do not use strong identification?